 The only difference in a waterproof compound application vs. a shining compound application is the attention you should pay to forming an unbroken seal.
 When shining your shoes you can spot shine on occasion – when waterproofing you need to ensure a water tight barrier is formed or the whole process is for naught.

-For a refresher on how to apply polish to your shoes visit this older AOM article on how to Shine Your Shoes like a Soldier or for a video check out Tim Broderick’s How to Shine and Condition Your Shoes.
+For a refresher on how to apply polish to your shoes visit this older AOM article, take a look at our complete guide.

 Choose the Right Footwear